Leadership is hard.

 Organizational culture does not happen by accident.
 Well, let me rephrase, good organizational change does not happen by accident.
 The best cultures, especially where growth is the driver for the change, are intentional.
 They are not products of chance and circumstance, rather they are driven toward.
 Worked for.
 Pursued.

-If you are a leader, I’d like to propose three elements I believe are needed for a good strategy toward culture change.
+If you are a leader, Let me propose three elements I believe are needed for a good strategy toward culture change.

 The Leader Must Believe It’s Worth It